USAJOBS/ATP-Support/job-announcement-playbook/details/requirements/conditions-of-employment.md

   <h4><span class="fa fa-check"></span> Do</h4>

   * Include this text if the hiring agency or job requires it.
-  * Be specific about the type of licensure - use language that the applicant will understand.
+  * Be specific about the type of licensure—use language that the applicant will understand.

 </div>
 <div class="usajobs-recruitment-joa-playbook-details__do-not">
   <h4><span class="fa fa-times"></span> Do Not</h4>

-  * Include this text in **Qualifications** or any other section — it should only appear once and only in **Conditions of Employment**.
+  * Include this text in **Qualifications** or any other section—it should only appear once and only in **Conditions of employment**.

 </div>
 </div>